singhpriya147/assignment_GMT/README.md

 # Frontend Assignment
-This web app is assignment for frontend role at Get Me Therapy
+This web app is assignment for frontend role at Get Me Therapy .
+Get access at [here](https://gmtassignment-b2b47.web.app/)

 ## Table of Contents